 One option is to salary sacrifice part of your before-tax wage or salary into super rather than receiving the money as cash in hand.

 Or, you can choose to make personal super contributions, which may be claimed on tax.

-Tax deductible personal contributions are limited to $25,000 annually (set to rise to $27,500 from 1 July 2021).
+Tax deductible personal contributions are limited to $27,500 annually.
 This total includes employer’s compulsory super contributions.
 You can’t claim a tax deduction for superannuation contributions paid by your employer directly to your super fund, only for personal super contributions that you make to your super fund.
-So if your boss contributes $20,000 to your super, your personal contributions, on which you may be able to claim a tax deduction is limited to $5,000 in a financial year.
+So if your boss contributes $20,000 to your super, your personal contributions, on which you may be able to claim a tax deduction is limited to $7,500 in a financial year.